sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 While the front shifter worked alright, the rear required a truly ridiculous amount of strength to shift more than one gear.
-I had never worked on a bicycle derailleur before, but after putting on my engineer's thinking cap and looking at it and playing with for about 10 minutes, I realized the problem.
+I had never worked on a bicycle derailleur before, but after putting on my engineer's thinking cap and looking at it and playing with it for about 10 minutes, I realized the problem.
 The cable was far too loose.
 So, I pulled out my pliers, loosened the screw at the end of the cable, and gave it a good yank to tighten it up.
 Or so I tried to.
 It was frayed at the end and wouldn't budge.